TroyePlus/LRGCPND/README.md

 ``python run.py --save_models``

-We use timestamps to mark models and corresponding results.
+Be aware that we use timestamps to mark models and corresponding results.

 ### Evaluate (load and test)